 - Targets many insects

 It is free of any animal products.
 100% vegan

-It is not toxic and friendly on children- this product does not contain any toxins that can harm the body in any way and it can also be used on children of all ages.
+It is not toxic and friendly for children- this product does not contain any toxins that can harm the body in any way and it can also be used on children of all ages.
 It also does not contain any animal products.

 It helps in the fight against malaria- every time you buy it, many others benefit as well.
 This is because Osana company donates soap to people around the world suffering from malaria.
 In addition to this, you also get a chance to be protected against malaria and other deadly diseases spread by mosquitoes.

 It has a really pleasant smell- unlike other herbal soaps, Osana has a fragrance that is pleasant to the nose and is also gentle on the skin.
 It'll leave you smelling fresh all day long and keep you protected.

 It is natural.
 Osana soap is made from natural plant products and comes in two forms; Citronella and Menthol.
 You'll get to enjoy nature's way of fighting mosquitoes when you use it.